-Industry characteristics In addition to adopter characteristics, the economic benefits of acquiring a technology are dependent on the industry concentration, industry structure, and business cycle dynamics.
+In addition to adopter characteristics, the economic benefits of acquiring a technology are dependent on industry characteristics such as concentration, structure, and business cycle dynamics.
 The empirical basis of the effect of industry concentration is contradictory, perhaps reflecting countervailing processes.
-With relatively fewer firms, information flow is facilitated in concentrated industries, yet firm size tends to be highly variable in concentrated industries which tends to slow diffusion.
+With relatively fewer firms, information flow is facilitated in concentrated industries, yet firm size tends to be highly variable in concentrated industries which slows diffusion.
 The competitiveness of the firms supplying and supporting technologies encourages price reductions, and therefore, diffusion.
 Anex et al. (1999) note that the restructuring of the U.S. electric power sector promoted the adoption of less capital intensive advanced gas technologies.
 Business cycle dynamics may lead to erratic rates of investments and technology adoption.
-As evidenced by Ford (2001), the electricity generating industry is highly susceptible to such behavior.
+As evidenced by Ford (2001), the electricity-generating industry is highly susceptible to such behavior.

-Specialized resources The production and operation of new technologies require specialized human or physical capital, such as engineers, tooling equipment or natural resources (e.g., suitable CO_2 reservoirs), the supplies of which are limited in the short term.
-Thus the availability of these critical resources constrains the profitable level of technology adoption.
-Over time, the supply of these resources is increased or technology costs decline and adoption resumes.
+The production and operation of new technologies require specialized resources which may include human capital (e.g., engineers), physical capital (e.g., tooling or manufacturing facilities), or natural resources (e.g., suitable $CO_2$ reservoirs), the supplies of which may be limited in the short term.
+Thus, the availability of these critical resources constrains the profitable level of technology adoption.
+Typically, over time, the supply of these resources is increased or technology costs decline and adoption resumes.

-General equilibrium effects Significant adoption of technologies that use a particular input will drive up the demand, and concomitantly, the price of that input.
+Finally, general equilibrium effects on input and output prices may arise from technology adoption.
+Significant penetration of a technology drives up demand for a particular input, and concomitantly, the price of that input.
 Likewise, as the adoption of new technologies drive output prices down, other firms are pressured to follow suit.